mikaelarguedas/xml_urdf_parser/README.md

 Update your workspace
 ---------------------
-- run catkin_make in your workspace to index nao_meshes and xml_urdf_parser
+- run rospack profile in your workspace to index nao_meshes and xml_urdf_parser

 How to use it
 =============